-- The victim has the right to choose to remain anonymous or keep a report confidential when reporting an incident. - Do not wash, douche, shower or launder your clothes after an assault, as such could result in destroying evidence. - Report to a hospital emergency room as soon as possible for treatment and evaluation. - Cooperate with police and College officials who will contact you for information to proceed with the case. - Contact the College Counselor to receive assistance and access to counseling resources from a trained advocate.
-Victims of sexual abuse are referred to the Riverview Center in Dubuque, Iowa (563-557-0310) or the nearest Emergency Room at Finley Hospital (563-582-1881) or MercyOne Hospital (563-589-9666). - In compliance with Title IX Law, a person accused of assault while residing at the College may be relocated or may be asked to leave the College pending investigation of the complaint as all students have the right to housing free of sexual or physical intimidation,
+- The victim has the right to choose to remain anonymous or keep a report confidential when reporting an incident. - Do not wash, douche, shower or launder your clothes after an assault, as such could result in destroying evidence. - Report to a hospital emergency room as soon as possible for treatment and evaluation. - Cooperate with police and College officials who will contact you for information to proceed with the case. - Contact the College Counselor to receive assistance and access to counseling resources from a trained advocate. - In compliance with Title IX Law, a person accused of assault while residing at the College may be relocated or may be asked to leave the College pending investigation of the complaint as all students have the right to housing free of sexual or physical intimidation,